NightTabGit/PyTemp-1/README.md

 # In this project.

-Contained in **Loader.py**, is a cript which downloads a custom file from (https://gitcdn.link/cdn/NightTabGit/PyTemp-1/main/Payload.py), and into a randomly generated folder in /TEMP.
+Contained in **Loader.py**, is a script which downloads a custom file from (https://gitcdn.link/cdn/NightTabGit/PyTemp-1/main/Payload.py), and into a randomly generated folder in /TEMP.
 It then executes it. <br>

 This can be used to download files with a much larger file size then the original, and executed. <br>